Foster mum who adopted child with special needs gets caregiver award

 Madam Salinah, who has been a foster parent to 12 children since 2011, said it is never easy when a foster child leaves her care.

-“It’s emotionally straining.
+“It’s emotionally (draining).
 But I can’t just close my heart, because every time one child goes, there will be space for another one to receive the same love,” she said.

 With the support she receives from her family, she welcomes the opportunity to foster more children as long as she is healthy and able to do so.